halleluyahadesuyi/would-you-rather/README.md

 | authedUser | String | The id of the user who answered the question|
 | qid | String | The id of the question that was answered|
 | answer | String | The option the user selected.
 The value should be either `"optionOne"` or `"optionTwo"`|

-## Contributing

-This repository is the starter code for *all* Udacity students.
-Therefore, we most likely will not accept pull requests.
-For details, check out [CONTRIBUTING.md](https://github.com/udacity/reactnd-project-would-you-rather-starter/blob/master/CONTRIBUTING.md).

- # Archival Note
- This repository is deprecated; therefore, we are going to archive it.
-However, learners will be able to fork it to their personal Github account but cannot submit PRs to this repository.
-If you have any issues or suggestions to make, feel free to:
-- Utilize the https://knowledge.udacity.com/ forum to seek help on content-specific issues.
-- Submit a support ticket along with the link to your forked repository if (learners are) blocked for other reasons.
-Here are the links for the [retail consumers](https://udacity.zendesk.com/hc/en-us/requests/new) and [enterprise learners](https://udacityenterprise.zendesk.com/hc/en-us/requests/new?ticket_form_id=360000279131).